Town by town snapshot – Portarlington

-One of the factors contributing to the town popularity is the daily ferry service which Port Phillip Ferries operate 365 days a year offering two separate daily services between both Docklands and Portarlington; and Docklands and Geelong.
+One of the factors contributing to the town popularity is the daily ferry service which Port Phillip Ferries had been operating 365 days a year pre-COVID, offering two seperate daily services between both Docklands and Portarlington; and Docklands and Geelong.

-Located on the north-east side of the Bellarine Peninsula, Portarlington’s naming is a little obscure.
-Possibly it was named after Portarlington in Ireland, a market town south-west of Dublin.
+Located on the north-east side of the Bellarine Peninsula, Portarlington’s naming is a little obscure – possibly after Portarlington in Ireland, a market town south-west of Dublin.

 Surveyed town lots were first sold in Portarlington in 1851, about eight years after Anne Drysdale settled at nearby Drysdale on her pastoral run.

 The Bellarine Peninsula was an early agricultural region for cereal crops, and later for hay, onions, peas and potatoes.
 The condition of the oads to Geelong, and the placement of shire tolls on the roads, encouraged farmers to ship produce to Melbourne from the nearest port.

 Portarlington’s first public jetty opened in 1859, lengthened into deeper water in 1870 and rebuilt a few years later.

 CoreLogic data indicates that the predominant age group in Portarlington is 60-69 years with households in Portarlington being primarily childless couples and are likely to be repaying $1,400-$1,799 per month on mortgage repayments, and in general, people in Portarlington work in a professional occupation.